 This council went on to condemn and make it illegal for any printer to print any version of the scriptures other than their approved version.

 I don’t have any problem calling a set of books a bible.
 It’s much more convenient to have what used to be a large collection of scrolls printed in one volume.
 But, when the word bible is equated with the word of God then we have questions because there are different sets of books all called the bible.
+Furthermore, there are serious questions about books like Jude, believed to authored by Jesus’ brother, but not by an actual apostle or his agent and including references to books not believed to be scripture, i.e., The Book of Enoch. and perhaps, the Assumption of Moses.

 Still, believers are called to “rightly divide” the scriptures which means that we must have some ability to understand the meanings of scripture and to recognize when scriptures are not rightly divided.

 In Scripture on Determining which Writings are Scripture, we read how it is tradition to proclaim the canon of Scripture as godly despite it not actually being a part of Scripture.
 That article discusses how books like Tobit and Judith were part of the original canon but were later removed.
-And prior to the canonization process, books like Hebrews, James, 2nd Peter, 2 John, 3rd John, Jude, and Revelation were disputed for hundreds of years after the apostles and seem like last-minute invitees to the party.
+Prior to the canonization process, books like Hebrews, James, 2nd Peter, 2 John, 3rd John, Jude, and Revelation were disputed for hundreds of years after the apostles and seemed like last-minute invitees to the party.
 And, remember the Ethiopian Church has included Enoch as well as other unique books in its canon for some fifteen centuries now.

 Rather than relying on one committee after another to debate the merits of a book of Scripture, we do have Scripture that talks about recognizing whether something written is a commandment of the Lord.